China, India agree to reduce tensions after deadly clash - France 24

 He added that ways to reduce frictions in the Ladakh region opposite Tibet "were discussed and will be taken forward by both the sides".

+India has since sent huge reinforcements of soldiers, military equipment and fighter jets into the already highly militarised region.
+China is reportedly following suit.

+In India there have been growing calls for a boycott of Chinese goods.

-The source gave no further details, but the clashes followed an earlier agreement to disengage struck in early June after weeks of rising tensions that included several brawls.
+The clashes followed an earlier agreement to disengage struck in early June after weeks of rising tensions on the border, known as the Line of Actual Control, that included several brawls.

 © 2020 AFP